dfilatov/jspath/readme.md

 Predicates are filters that restrict the items selected by location path.
 There're two possible types of predicates: object and positional.

 ###Object predicates###
-Object predicates can be used in a path expression to filter a subset of items according to a boolean expressions working on a properties of each item.
+Object predicates can be used in a path expression to filter a subset of items according to boolean expressions working on a properties of each item.
 Object predicates are embedded in braces.

 Basic expressions in object predicates: